 Any disdain you may harbor for Brussel Sprouts probably originated by eating them steamed or boiled.
 Steaming and boiling use moist heat, and moist heat can make Brussel Sprouts mushy and stinky—not a good combo.
 Give them the treatment they deserve by roasting them instead.
 Toss them in a bit of oil with a sprinkle of salt to start them off and roast them in a single layer on a baking sheet in a 425° (or higher) oven.
 The outside will caramelize and give them a sweet note while their texture softens but remains toothsome.
 If they're cut in half, roast them with the cut side down to make the most out of their sweet roasted flavor.
-Sauteeing, another dry heat method, is great for Brussels sprouts too.
+Sauteing, another dry heat method, is great for Brussels sprouts too.
 If you do opt for steaming, just be sure not to overcook the veggies—five to seven minutes should do it.
-Try our Brown Butter & Dill Brussels Sprouts for steamed Brussels done the right way.
 You can also boil Brussels very briefly before sauteing them, as in this recipe for Sauteed Brussels Sprouts with Bacon & Onions pictured above.

 Mistake to Avoid #4: Letting the Brussels Sprouts Dry Out